poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Robot with head and arms movement with possible inclusion of music and blinking LED.
+Make sure that the pins for head and arms are correct and the breadboard is completed correctly.

 ## Materials:
 - Barnabas Lesson 12 worksheet